MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

   Illustration 5: Representation of the 32-bit quantity 0x0000100A using both BigEndian and in LittleEndian layout.

-B-ON introduces methods to read and write into array of byte (byte[]) according to the platform endianness, or according to a specific provided endianness.
+BON introduces methods to read and write into array of byte (byte[]) according to the platform endianness, or according to a specific provided endianness.
 The ``ej.bon.ByteArray`` class provides such APIs: